Mr. Bad Example

 Mr. Bad Example is an album by the American musician Warren Zevon, released through Giant Records in October 1991.
-Zevon supported the album with a North American tour, with the Odds serving as both opener and backing band.
+Zevon supported the album with a North American tour, with Odds serving as both opener and backing band.

 Production

 Mr. Bad Example was produced by Waddy Wachtel.
 Los Angeles session musicians contributed to the album.
 Zevon sometimes struggled for songwriting ideas, but always finished a song once he had started.

 Dwight Yoakam provided backing vocals on "Heartache Spoken Here"; Dan Dugmore played pedal steel.
 David Lindley played a variety of instruments on "Quite Ugly One Morning".
 "Searching for a Heart" appeared on the soundtrack to the film Love at Large.

 Critical reception

 The Boston Globe called Mr. Bad Example "a wonderful, resonant album, eclectic and accessible."
 The Chicago Tribune deemed it "a return to the terse guitar-drums-keyboard format of [Zevon's] '70s albums."
 The Sun Sentinel considered it to be "pure, earthy rock accessibly colored by Zevon's typically wry imagery."

 The Calgary Herald wrote that "Zevon's become a somewhat torpid renegade wailing away about his rebellion while safely ensconced in L.A. security."
 The Austin American-Statesman determined that "Zevon's first-person characters on this record are shocking, reprehensible and relentlessly slapstick."